 The video below is a short presentation that explains the fundamentals of system patching.

 However, before you watch, it is worth noting that you need a patching plan to ensure you keep on top of all the different patching regimes used by the different operating system and applications providers.
 This is the focus of the next section.

 A software application security patching plan for the everyday home computer user must be robust, simple, and take up a minimal amount of your time when the plan is put in to action.

-This is the holy grail for most professional businesses, and one that often eludes even the largest of organisations.
+This is the holy grail for most professional businesses, and one that often eludes even the largest of organizations.

 Often, distractions can mean security patches are not applied quickly enough, especially for newly disclosed vulnerabilities that are being actively exploited.

-If they were not being exploited, they soon will be because details of the vulnerability are often released alongside the security patch to fix the issue,
+If they were not being exploited, they soon will be because details of the vulnerability are often released alongside the security patch to resolve the issue,

 This is where the software application security patching plan comes in to effect.
 Consider the following 6 steps to develop your personal patching plan.